MakarMS/text-probe/README.md

   including multiline continuations with `\`.
 Matches instruction blocks regardless of indentation and supports case-insensitive detection of all core Dockerfile directives.

+- `DockerImageDigestProbe` — extracts Docker image digests in the form `sha256:<64-hex>` from logs, Docker/registry output and SBOM metadata, including references like `image@sha256:<digest>`, while always returning only the digest value.

 You can implement your own probes by creating classes that implement the `IProbe` interface.
 Each probe also supports using a different validator for the returned values by passing an instance of a class implementing the `IValidator` interface to the probe’s constructor.
 This allows you to override the default validation